 The City of Sanford continues to implement a Lien Amnesty Program that seeks to help return properties to productive use by allowing certain code enforcement liens to be reduced after property is brought into compliance with the City Codes.
-During the FY 2018-2019 program year, the program helped generate \$123,555 in outstanding liens and bring 30 properties into code compliance.
+During the FY 2019-2020 program year, the program helped generate \$166,730 in outstanding liens and bring 33 properties into code compliance.
 Without this special program, liens would continue to accumulate and ultimately prevent development.

 The City continues to examine methods and unit designs to make effective use of approximately 100 vacant, undersized infill lots within the Choice Neighborhood areas in the Goldsboro community.
 In addition to these ideas and standards, Sanford is seeking to have a mix of single family and multifamily housing units.
-The Transformation Plans and schematics have been presented at Community Meetings and Stakeholder meetings during the 2018-2019 program year.
+The Transformation Plans and schematics have been presented at Community meetings and Stakeholders meetings.

-During the 2017 program year, the City of Sanford re-evaluated its housing rehabilitation program needs after finding that there were a large number of case denials for the Immediate Needs Program.
-Cases were denied for several reasons, primarily because the repair needs far exceeded the \$15,000 per unit cap for the Immediate Needs Program.
+During the 2019 program year, the City of Sanford re-evaluated its housing rehabilitation program needs after finding that there were a large number of case denials for the Minor Home Repairs (fka Immediate

+Needs) Program.
+Cases were denied for several reasons, primarily because the repair needs far exceeded the \$20,000 per unit cap for the Minor Home Repairs Program.
 The City, with feedback from the community changed the focus of their housing program to focus on larger rehabilitation or reconstruction activities that would provide a larger visual impact on the target areas.
-The City has continued providing housing rehabilitation and reconstruction assistance in 2018-2019, with the completion of two units.
-Five (5) household received immediate needs in 2018-2019.
+The City has continued providing housing rehabilitation and reconstruction assistance in 2019-2020, however activities were halted, to comply with the Coronavirus Pandemic crisis; stay at home orders, mandated shutdown, and social distancing.